manoj-v/msan622/homework4/README.md

 ![IMAGE](static.png)

-I used the manyeyes website to create a wordtree and in the image i have visualized only of the texts i.e. Adventures of Sherlock Holmes.
+I used the manyeyes website to create a wordtree and in the image i have visualized only one of the texts i.e. Adventures of Sherlock Holmes.
 The link to this visualization is below:

 http://manyeyes.com/software/analytics/manyeyes/visualizations/sherlockholmes